carotkut94/YDL/README.md

 3. Creation of Settings Activity for setting Default Directory and number of threads to download the file
 4. Creation of Custom download manager, instead of using third party lib ~~5.
 Support for Intel x86_64 processor for the purpose of conversion and merger of file (No-Priority)~~
+6. Creation of seperate services to merge audio video, and file conversions